derivexyz/v2-core/scripts/README.md

 ## Setup

-Add `.env` file and do the following:
+Add an `.env` file with following:

 ```python
 # required